wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 Next, either via the console or CLI we will deploy the **default** `ServiceMeshMemberRoll` object in the RHOSSM control plane namespace of `istio-system`

+`ServiceMeshMemberRoll` is the resource we configure to permit namespaces entry to RHOSSM and under the jurisdiction of the `ServiceMeshContorlPlane`.

 ```
+$ cat <<EOF | oc apply -f -
 apiVersion: maistra.io/v1
 kind: ServiceMeshMemberRoll
 metadata: